 Viruses may replicate widely throughout the body without any disease symptoms if they do not cause significant cell damage or death.
 Although retroviruses (e.g. HIV) do not generally cause cell death, being released from the cell by budding rather than by cell lysis, they cause persistent infections and may be passed vertically to offspring if they infect the germ line.
-Conversely, most other viruses, referred to as virulent viruses, ultimately damage or kill their host cell by several mechanisms, including inhibition of synthesis of host cell membrane, development of inclusion bodies, and induction of chromosomal abberations.
+Conversely, most other viruses, referred to as virulent viruses, ultimately damage or kill their host cell by several mechanisms, including inhibition of synthesis of host cell macromolecules, damage to cell lysosomes, alterations of the cell membrane, development of inclusion bodies, and induction of chromosomal abberations.